mcruz206/LearnAI-Bootcamp/lab02.1_logging_chat_conversations/docs/2_File Logger.md

 ## 1. Objectives

 The aim of this lab is to log chat conversations to a file using middleware.
 Excessive Input/Output (I/O) operations can result in slow responses from the bot.
 In this lab, the global events are leveraged to perform efficient logging of chat conversations to a file.
-We will continue to extend the code from the previous lab.
+This activity is an extension of the previous lab's concepts.

 Import the project from code\file-core-Middleware in Visual Studio.